 You may also want to check once that the server is using the correct date, time, and timezone.
 Visit the Server Settings → Change Date & Time link for this.
 Notice the server’s current date & time there.
 It will also display the timezone.

 I highly recommend the UTC timezone.
-You can also check the server timezone using the shell command date +%Z. Below is my date/time settings.
+You can also check the server timezone using the shell command date +%Z. Below is my date/time setting.

 You require to add an email address in order to receive important emails from the system.
 Visit the CWP Settings → Edit Settings page to update the same.
 There, add the email address to the Admin Email field as well as tick the Forward server system emails checkbox.